catholic-place/kobble-data/content/home.md

 Welcome to the Catholic Place, where you can study the Catholic Faith and create beautiful content similar to what you see here.

-Here you can instantly view archived literary works including those written by the Saints and Popes of the Catholic Church.
+Here you can instantly view archived literary works including those written by the famSaints and Popes of the Catholic Church.